css4j/echosvg/README.md

 Use:

-- `./gradlew build publishToMavenLocal` to install in your local Maven repository.
+- `./gradlew publishToMavenLocal` to install in your local Maven repository.

 - `./gradlew publish` to deploy to a (generally remote) Maven repository.